-- The results from recent meta-analyses and systematic reviews show inconsistent effects of exercise on HDL-C and triglycerides.
-It is important to understand the source of these inconsistent findings to better understand under what conditions exercise can increase high-density lipoprotein or decrease triglycerides.
-This may include additional research to understand the optimal dose that will result in the desired changes in these outcomes, or whether exercise performed at a lower intensity or dose, or whether different modes of exercise, can impact these outcomes.
-It is also important to further understand the characteristics of individuals for whom exercise of a certain dose, intensity, or mode can increase HDL-C or reduce triglycerides. - Although the data are clear in showing that physical activity lowers BP, most of the evidence comes from studies of Caucasian persons, with limited data on ethnic minorities.
-Additionally, it is unclear what specific aspects of an aerobic exercise program (i.e., length of program; frequency, duration, and intensity of physical activity) are related to greater reductions in BP; that is, it is unclear what the shape of the dose-response curve between physical activity and BP is.
-Further, there are limited data on whether resistance exercise training lowers BP, and whether a combination of aerobic and resistance exercise training offers any added BP lowering, compared to aerobic exercise only. - Additional research is needed combining diet and physical activity regarding lipids and BP to determine how these behave synergistically. - Effect of physical activity in adults taking BP and/or lipid-lowering medications (effects on BP/lipids; achieving BP/lipid goals; medication needs/costs; outcomes). - Effect of physical activity in adults with CVD (e.g., postmyocardial infarction; poststroke; with CAD, heart failure, chronic kidney disease) - Strategies for effectively (and cost-effectively) implementing these evidence-based recommendations.
-How can primary care providers, health systems, public health agencies, local and Federal Government, community organizations, and other stakeholders help patients adopt these physical activity recommendations? - Increased understanding of racial/ethnic/socioeconomic factors that may influence (a) effect of physical activity on BP and lipids and (b) adoption of physical activity recommendations.
+- Improved understanding of whether exercise performed at a lower intensity or dose, or different modes of exercise, can impact these outcomes. - Further understanding the characteristics of individuals for whom exercise of a certain dose or intensity can reduce LDL-C and non-HDL-C. - Understand the source of the inconsistent findings to better understand under what conditions exercise can increase HDL-C or decrease triglycerides. - Define the optimal dose of exercise that will result in the desired changes in lipids and lipoproteins and whether exercise performed at a lower intensity or dose, or different modes of exercise, can impact these outcomes.

+- Further understand the characteristics of individuals for whom exercise of a certain dose, intensity, or mode can increase HDL-C or reduce triglycerides. - Clarify the shape of the dose-response curve between physical activity and BP. - Expand the limited data on whether resistance exercise training lowers BP and whether a combination of aerobic and resistance exercise training offers any added BP lowering, compared with aerobic exercise only. - Determine how diet and physical activity behave synergistically with regard to lipids and BP. - Determine the effect of physical activity in adults taking BP-lowering and/or lipid-lowering medications (e.g., effects on BP/lipids, achieving BP/lipid goals, medication needs/costs, outcomes). - Determine the effect of physical activity in adults with CVD (e.g., after myocardial infarction; after stroke; with coronary artery disease, heart failure, or chronic kidney disease). - Determine strategies for effectively (and costeffectively) implementing these evidence-based recommendations.
+(How can primary care providers, health systems, public health agencies, local and federal government, community organizations, and other stakeholders help patients adopt these physical activity recommendations?) - Increase understanding of racial/ethnic/socioeconomic factors that may influence (a) effect of physical activity on BP and lipids and (b) adoption of physical activity recommendations.